New, Arriving, and Prospective Students

 In almost all these events, you’ll likely hear something like this: “EVERYONE is welcome here, to participate or respectfully observe, as fully as feels right for who you are and your own journey.”
 These (and other Chaplaincy events) are a great opportunity to come and learn about different religious and spiritual practices in the college environment.

-A few concrete options to consider during your first few weeks on campus:
+A few concrete options to consider during your first few weeks of each Fall semester:

 - Move-In Day Havdalah Service: In partnership with the Jewish Student Union, all students (with a particular shout-out to our Jewish students) are welcome to gather at Wyatt Hall at 6:30pm (during the latter part of the welcome picnic) for a short, casual, music-and-joy filled Havdalah service as we bid adieu to Shabbat for the week.

 - Orientation Chapel Service: Various Christian Life student leaders help us in offering an ecumenical, eclectic, laid-back, and welcoming Sunday morning service at 10am on the day after move in.
 We’ll be done by 10:45am, so you’ll have plenty of time to get to your 11am Orientation schedule.
 Any family or parents that are around are most welcome to be present.

 - Intercultural Identities Exposition: The Expo. is a fantastic chance not only to have free, local ice cream, but to learn about the range of student clubs that connect with race, ethnicity, gender, sexuality, religion, spirituality, and more.
 Check out your Orientation App for the exact time, but this is one of the best ways to make these connections early in your time at Puget Sound.